 The Australian (and global) stock markets are experiencing turbulence.
-If you’ve been anywhere near the news, you’ve more than likely seen or heard headlines of “inflation skyrocketing”, “interest rates set to soar”, and “recession likely”.
+If you’ve been anywhere near the news, you’ve more than likely seen or heard headlines of “inflation skyrocketing”, “interest rates set to soar”, “market falls” and “volatility in investment markets”.

-We know that these moments of market turbulence can feel particularly unstable.
-We want to help explain what might be going on, and most importantly, help you answer that important personal question of “should I be worried?”.
+We know that moments of market turbulence can feel particularly unstable.
+We want to help explain what might be happening and, most importantly, help you answer that important personal question of “should I be worried?”.

 What’s been happening in the Australian share market?

 Firstly, let’s put things into perspective.
 As of 1 November 2022, the ASX 200 – the index of Australia’s top 200 companies – was roughly trading at 6,995.70, which is back to where it was at the end of January 2022.

 Whilst the decline in markets this year has been sharp, as the graph above illustrates, it’s not unusual for the market to respond to major crises with a drop, followed by a bounce back.

 Perspective is very important when thinking about long-term investing, and the longer the perspective, the better.
 Superannuation is designed as an investment with a time frame of years and even decades.
 The roller-coaster ride may feel uncomfortable in the short term, but these bumps tend to smooth out over the long run, as long as you have the stomach to stay on the ride (invested).